 Many of the best teachers in Indiana (and elsewhere) first learned their craft as Teachers College undergraduates.
 Our undergraduate programs prepare you for licensure to teach in a wide range of settings, from elementary schools to special education classrooms to special subject classes at various grade levels.
-Students outside of education also spend time with us, earning minors within educational psychology or counseling psychology and guidance services.
-Our varied graduate programs serve working teachers who want to build upon their skills and expertise, as well as students interested in careers in educational, counseling or social psychology, guidance services, clinical mental health, and various levels of leadership and administration.
+Students outside of education also spend time with us, earning minors within educational psychology or guidance services.
+Our varied graduate programs serve working teachers who want to build upon their skills and expertise, as well as students interested in careers in educational and school psychology, school counseling, adult and community education, and various levels of leadership and administration.

 800-382-8540 and 765-289-1241